-Conflict if handled appropriately, can help resolve underlying issues.
+Conflict, if handled appropriately, can help resolve underlying issues.
 Don’t put your feelings and needs aside to avoid conflict.
 This will only lead to more anger and resentment.
-If you don’t feel safe to talk about your needs and feelings, ask your partner when a good time to talk would be.
+If you don’t feel safe talking about your needs and feelings, ask your partner when a good time to talk would be.

 Photo by fizkes from Getty Images Pro